Close Menu

 How to Access Hidden Files on Mac via Terminal

-Another way of fulfilling this task is to run command lines in Mac Terminal.
-With it, you can access and modify macOS by text-based commands.
+Another way of fulfilling this task is to run command lines in the Mac Terminal.
+With it, you can access and modify macOS using text-based commands.
 Just to be clear, this method can be demanding for users and needs to be handled with caution.

 • Step 1: Press Command + Space together, type in the terminal, and launch the program.